 The options for Time Level Type and Source Column Format do not display for a child-level if the time dimension property is not set for its parent-dimension.

 - Set the Time Level Type and Source Column Format to match the format of your data.
 The Time Level Type and Source Column Format must match the format of the data stored in your data source for relative date filtering to work properly in Analyzer.
-This does not affect how your values display.
+This does not effect how your values display.
 For more information regarding the time level types and formats, see the section called Enable Relative Date Filters.

 Use Ordinal Columns

 Ordinal columns are used to alter the natural order of a level when fetching members from a database.